Decorative neutral curve divider

 Just when you thought you had ACV figured out, the acronym throws another curveball.
 We’ve covered the big three that you’re most likely to encounter in business, insurance, and wellness conversations.
 But the abbreviation doesn’t stop there.
 A few other definitions pop up in more specialized fields, proving just how important it is to pay attention to context.
 These other meanings might not appear in your daily work, but knowing they exist can save you from a very confusing conversation down the line.

-From Air Cushion Vehicles to Industry Lingo
+From Air Cushion Vehicles to Accounting Lingo

 Believe it or not, one of the other meanings for ACV has nothing to do with contracts or health trends.
 In some engineering and transportation circles, ACV stands for Air Cushion Vehicle, which is the technical term for a hovercraft.
 These vehicles travel over land or water on a cushion of air, and they’re used for everything from military operations to search-and-rescue missions.
 It’s a great example of how an acronym can have a completely different life in a different industry.
 So, unless you’re suddenly discussing amphibious transport, it’s probably safe to assume your sales manager isn’t talking about hovercrafts.